-All students are required to take one English course each semester, for a total of four years of English.
+All juniors are required to take four years of English.
+Students may opt to take an additional course as an elective.
 Teacher recommendation and administrative approval are required for AP courses.

 Foundations and Development of Literature – 11th grade